fcarelse/firefoxml/README.md

 ---
 **NOTE**
-Updating to work with Firefox 89
+Updated to work with Firefox 89
 ---